eleventy7/eider/README.md

 ![Java CI](https://github.com/eleventy7/eider/workflows/Java%20CI/badge.svg) [![Language grade: Java](https://img.shields.io/lgtm/grade/java/g/eleventy7/eider.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/eleventy7/eider/context:java)

-Annotation based flyweight generator.
+Experimental annotation based flyweight generator.
 This is not currently used in production.

 Given a specification object, Eider generates a flyweight that can be used to read and write to a buffer with random access.
 The original specification object is not used at runtime.
 The generated flyweight has no runtime dependencies beyond Java and the targetted buffer implementation.

 Initial implementation uses Agrona Mutable Direct Buffers for read and write.
 Values are read from and written to the buffer directly - they do not hold any field values internally - and as a result, cannot be used or held like regular objects.
-Random access writes and reads are supported, although sequential reads/writes will provide higher performance.
+Random access writes and reads are supported.

 Current features: